 BPRse server Web interface prompts for a user ID and a password.
 You must always specify bprw for user ID.
 Default password is bprw.
 To change the password, refer to Changing BPR Watch Password, on page 5-1.

-Start or restart HTTP Server
+Starting or restarting HTTP Server

 Usually, run the following commands to start / restart HTTP Server: